SQLStreamStore/Patterns/README.md

 _(Sorry for the lame name.
 If anyone comes up with anything better, let me know.)_

-A recepie for storing Documents in SQL StreamStore.
+A recipe for storing Documents in SQL StreamStore.
 Its bit like a key-value store with versions.

 ### Why?